jvs-alpha/automsf/README.md

 # basics
-the metaspoit framework is used to make payloads and exploits for many devices so i have writen a script that will make a .apk file when you install it on a victim's phone it will create a reverse shell to your computer
+the metaspoit framework is used to make payloads and exploits for many devices so i have written a script that will make a .apk file when you install it on a victim's phone it will create a reverse shell to your computer

 # automsf.sh